gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Continuous build improvements

-[Continuous build](userguide/continuous_build.html) will now trigger a rebuild when an input file is changed during build execution.
+When introduced in Gradle 2.5, [continuous build](userguide/continuous_build.html) only observed changes that occurred after a build had completed.
+Continuous build will now trigger a rebuild when an input file is changed during build execution.

+Following a build, if changes were detected, Gradle will report a list of file changes and begin execution of a new build.
+If a task modifies its own inputs, this can lead to a build cycle where each build triggers another build.
+You can diagnose this sort of problem by looking at the list of files that changed and which task has those files as inputs.

 ### Support for controlling test executing order in TestNG